amolabs/docs/protocol.md

 ```
 An AMO-compliant blockchain node should have some mechanisms to modify internal
 database for this operation.

+## On-line Protocol Upgrade
+To enhance the stability of AMO's overall system, it is required to upgrade its
+application protocol consistently.
+To apply a new protocol on alive blockchain,
+'hard-fork' is an inevitable process necessary to be done externally.
+AMO
+provides a feature which helps 'hard-fork' get processed more smoothly.

+### Node startup

+### Marking version
+AMO ABCI app's protocol version is recorded as `ProtocolVersion` in app's
+`state`. `ProtocolVersion` gets initiated with the value of `genesis.json`.
+If
+not specified, it is set with current app's hard-coded protocol version.

+### Upgrade decision
+The specific time when a new protocol gets applied and its version is decided
+among validators through [proposing and voting](#proposing-and-voting) draft.
+The time is recorded as `UpgradeProtocolHeight` and the version as
+`UpgradeProtocolVersion` in app's `config`.

+### Upgrade execution
+At the beginning of block creation `BeginBlock()`, AMO ABCI app checks
+conditions and processes operations as follows:

+#### Protocol version update
+- if `blk.height` == `app.config.UpgradeProtocolHeight`
+  - `app.state.ProtocolVersion` &larr; `app.config.UpgradeProtocolVersion`

+#### Block process
+- if `sw.ProtocolVersion` != `app.state.ProtocolVersion`
+  - abort and exit current sw

+#### State migration
+- if `blk.height` == `app.config.UpgradeProtocolHeight`
+  - execute `app.MigrateToX()` (`X` refers to `sw.ProtocolVersion`)

 ## Further Notes
 ### Replay Attack